yeowjoseph/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk unnamed-chunk-3](figure/unnamed-chunk-3-1.png)

-#### Mean and median of the total number of steps taken per day, ignore the missing values in the dataset and 0.
+#### Mean and median of the total number of steps taken per day, ignore the missing values in the dataset and <u>rows with 0 step</u>.

 ```r
 filtered_am_data <- filter(am_data, steps!=0)